My name is Tim. Only the FCC and my mother call me Timothy (and my mother only when she's mad at me ).

 Ham Radio isn't my only hobby.
 I love to fly fish, particularly Brook Trout in mountain streams...to me there is no more beautiful water creature than a native Brook Trout.

-I also love to hike and spend many happy hours wandering the mountains and hills of NH.
+I also love to hike and have spent many happy hours wandering the mountains and hills of NH.

 My life long passion, besides electronics, has been music, playing trombone all the way through school and even getting to play for a year or so in a big band in Memphis, Tennessee when I was going to Navy school down there.
 There isn't anything much better or more fun than playing Tommy Dorsey or Glenn Miller stuff in a big band...to be inside the music is indescribable.
 I also play acoustic guitar and electric bass and am in a band here in the Concord NH area.
 You can check us out at www.hangingscarlet.com.